mabdinur/starterprojectspring/README_FULL.md

 This annotation supports the Spring RestTemplate Frame.
 It injects the current span context into requests to external services.
 If a span doesn't exist it creates one using the name field.
 If the name is null the default name is the http method of the request + url.

-The core of the proposed functionality can be seen here: (RestClientConfig)[foodfinder/src/main/java/starterproject/FirstService/telemetry/RestClientConfig.java] and (RestTemplateHeaderModifierInterceptor.java)[foodfinder/src/main/java/starterproject/FirstService/telemetry/RestTemplateHeaderModifierInterceptor.java]
+The core of the proposed functionality can be seen in tutorial 2 in the SecondService.

 @TraceRestTemplate fields: